plotly/plotly.py/doc/python/bar-charts.md

 IFrame(snippet_url + 'bar-charts', width='100%', height=630)
 ```

-### Customize bar chart with Plotly Express
+### Customize bar charts with Plotly Express

-The bar plot can be customized using keyword arguments.
+The bar plot can be customized using keyword arguments, for example to use [continuous color](https://plotly.com/python/colorscales/), as below, or [discrete color](/python/discrete-color/), as above.

 ```python
 import plotly.express as px